bschmalhofer/doc-developer/content/contributing/unit-tests.rst

 Prerequisites for Testing
 -------------------------

-To be able to run the unit tests, you need to have all optional environment dependencies (Perl modules and other modules) installed, except those for different database backends than what you are using.
+To be able to run the unit tests, you need to have all optional environment dependencies (Perl modules and other modules) installed, except those for different database back ends than what you are using.
 Run ``bin/otrs.CheckEnvironment.pl`` to verify your module installation.

-You also need to have an instance of the OTRS web frontend running on the FQDN that is configured in your local OTRS's ``Config.pm`` file.
+You also need to have an instance of the OTRS web front end running on the FQDN that is configured in your local OTRS's ``Config.pm`` file.
 This OTRS instance must use the same database that is configured for the unit tests.

 Testing